Will a car rental make my trip to Darwin more memorable?

 - You can choose from a number of locations in Darwin including Darwin Airport

 by choosing the airport location in our search box.

-We can also help you book a campervan in Darwin
+If spending your trip in a rental car is not your thing, we can also help you book a campervan in Darwin

 Darwin, situated on the Timor Sea, is the capital city of the Northern Territory, Australia.
 Darwin has a population of approximately 124, 800, making it the largest and most populated city in the Northern Territory yet the least populous of all Australia's capital cities.
 The region has a tropical climate with a wet and a dry season.

 Having grown from a pioneer outpost and a small port into one of Australia's most modern and multicultural cities, its proximity to Asia makes it an important Australian gateway to countries such as Indonesia and East Timor.

 But don't be fooled.
 It doesn't mean that if a city has a small population, it is less interesting.
 Think again.
 Take it from the old man; big things are wrapped in small packages.

 Arm yourself with a set of wheels and get ready for a drive that will take your breath away ? not with speed but with the beautiful places that you're going to see in Darwin.